Guilherme Gomes

-Guilherme Henrique Bernardineli Gomes (born 2 February 2006), known as Guilherme Gomes or just Guilherme, is a Brazilian professional footballer who plays as an attacking midfielder for Flamengo.
+Guilherme Henrique Bernardineli Gomes (born 2 February 2006), known as Guilherme Gomes or just Guilherme, is a Brazilian professional footballer who plays as an attacking midfielder for Primeira Liga club Gil Vicente in Portugal.

 Career

 Born in Mandaguari, Paraná, Guilherme joined Flamengo's youth sides in 2022, from Azuriz.
 On 15 June 2023, he signed his first professional contract with the former, after agreeing to a three-year deal.

 Guilherme won the 2024 Under-20 Intercontinental Cup with the under-20 team, and made his senior – and Série A – debut on 20 November 2024; after coming on as a second-half substitute for Carlos Alcaraz, he scored the equalizer in a 2–1 away win over Cuiabá.

+On 4 September 2026, Guilherme signed a four-season contract with Portuguese club Gil Vicente.